oldkingcone/DoomsDay/README.md

 As this script is still under development, it is greatly appriciated if you as a potential user of this wonderful program would report the issues you find here, so they can be fixed and make this program an amazing suppliment to your organizations security!
 Thank you very much in advance.

+# Shout out Section:

+A HUGE thank you to those who have contributed to this project.